suhailphotos/pariVaha/README.md

-# taRana
+# pariVaha

-**taRana** (तरन) is a Python package designed to seamlessly sync, transfer, and manage your knowledge between Notion databases and Obsidian vaults.
+**pariVaha** (परिवाह) is a Python package designed to seamlessly sync, transfer, and manage your knowledge between Notion databases and Obsidian vaults.

 ---

-## What is taRana?
+## What is pariVaha?

-taRana bridges the gap between your Notion and Obsidian knowledge bases, enabling effortless bidirectional transfer and synchronization of notes, pages, and metadata.
-Whether you want to migrate your digital mind map, keep your notes in sync, or automate your knowledge workflows, taRana has you covered.
+pariVaha bridges the gap between your Notion and Obsidian knowledge bases, enabling effortless bidirectional transfer and synchronization of notes, pages, and metadata.
+Whether you want to migrate your digital mind map, keep your notes in sync, or automate your knowledge workflows, pariVaha has you covered.

 ---